johanngerberding/johanngerberding.github.io/content/posts/2024-08-23-Vision-Language-Models.md

 </p>

 <p align="justify">
 <b>Idefics1</b> introduces the OBELICS dataset, a significant milestone in this model family.
 The dataset is composed of interleaved image-text documents, derived from 141 million web pages extracted from Common Crawl.
 It contains a total of 353 million associated images and 115 billion text tokens.
 One of the standout features of the OBELICS dataset is the extensive detail and quantity of text per image, which surpasses other image-text datasets in size and richness.
-Figure X below illustrates the complete dataset creation process.
+Figure 9 below illustrates the complete dataset creation process.
 </p>

 {{< figure align=center alt="Generation process of the OBELICS dataset" src="/imgs/vlms/obelics.png" width=90% caption="Figure 9.
 Overview of the OBELICS generation process [7]">}}